-Here it is belief that all children have an equal right to a full and rounded education which will enable them to achieve their full potential.
-We use our best endeavours to secure special educational provision for pupils whom this is required, that is 'additional to and different from' that provided within the differentiated curriculum to better respond to the four areas of need identified in the new Code of Practice (September 2014).
+It is our belief that all children have an equal right to a full and rounded education which will enable them to achieve their full potential.
+We use our best endeavours to secure special educational provision for pupils whom this is required, that is 'additional to and different from' that provided within the differentiated curriculum, to better respond to the four areas of need identified in the SEND Code of Practice (September 2014).